derrickdunville/stockx/README.md

 ## docker-compose

 The project is setup to be used with docker-compose.
 You will need docker-compose installed on your local machine to build and run the application.

+Docker Desktop is all you will need to install to get this application up and running.

 ## Installing
 Clone this repository and use docker-compose to build and run the application.